OSGeo/OSGeoLive-doc/en/quickstart/gpsdrive_quickstart.rst

 Finding amenities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 With the *Find* tool you can search out for the nearest points of interest
-loaded into your SQLite waypoint database.
-To get you started OpenStreetMap
-data for the conference's host country has been loaded. e.g. *Find all pubs
+loaded into your SQLite waypoint database. e.g. *Find all pubs
 within 2 km of the conference hall*.
+..
+POI db never materialized for Denver:  To get you started OpenStreetMap data for the conference's host country has been loaded.

 Downloading maps